dnpuneeth/personal-ai-projects/apps/redlineai/api/README.md

-# DocuMind - AI Document Analysis Platform
+# RedlineAI - AI Document Analysis Platform

 A powerful document analysis platform that uses AI to extract insights, identify risks, and provide intelligent summaries from PDF documents.
 Built with Rails 8.0.2 and modern AI technologies.